CookieBot

 WHAT IS REDUNDANCY?

-Redundancy in wastewater design is a safeguard to ensure that treatment plants are capable of providing consistent, reliable and effective operation not only when the system is working correctly, but also in the event of unpredictable circumstances such as equipment failure, higher-than-anticipated flows or loading or natural disasters.
+Redundancy in wastewater design is a safeguard to ensure that treatment plants are capable of providing consistent, reliable and effective operation not only when the system is working correctly, but also in the event of unpredictable circumstances such as equipment failure, higher-than-anticipated flows or loading, or natural disasters.
 Typical redundancy requirements ensure that wastewater systems can continue to process peak flows with the largest unit out of service and that the system can store influent peak flows to prevent spilling or discharging untreated effluent.

 The most stringent redundancy requirements are traditionally applied to larger municipal facilities and reuse applications, where the risk for environmental harm from untreated pathogenic wastewater discharges are greater than at small private wineries or industrial treatment facilities.
 Redundancy requirements are commonly found, to some degree, on all permitted wastewater facilities regardless of waste type or treatment plant size.